CoreLab Technology Training & Access

 The required use of MASKS has been downgraded to "highly suggested" for work in ABCore facilities' space

-• (1) After August 28th 2023 core facilities' training reverts to OPEN REGISTRATION.
+• (1) In the SPRING and SUMMER semesters Registration for training in the core is under OPEN REGISTRATION.
 Please register ON-LINE by CLICK-ing on the "OPEN REGISTRATION" button below to sign up for Core facility access.
 Dr. Hyuk Kyu Seoh will then respond to your request (via email) and inform you about any and all specific aspects of the NEW registration process and further inform you as to any recent changes in the registration process.

 training1 training1